University of Alberta – Agricultural, Life & Environmental Sciences Atrium

 The atrium has been a hidden gem on campus for over 30 years.
 The previous atrium housed tropical plants (and some birds!) that made for a warm walk-through, but over time had structural deterioration and water leaks.
 The redevelopment allows plenty of natural light, better snow-load-bearing capability, and work spaces so students can gather and stay for a while instead of breezing through.

 - A reflection of the faculty

 The new jewel-like atrium uses materials that speak to the faculty.
 Douglas fir beams support the large panes of energy-efficient glass.
-Terraces of polished concrete and terrazzo are a nod to the faculty's soil studies.
+Terraces of polished concrete are a nod to the faculty's soil studies.